 The First Steps

 Your doctor will decide on a treatment plan based on the stage of your disease.
-He'll likely start you off with a type of drug called a tyrosine kinase inhibitor (TKI).
+They'll likely start you off with a type of drug called a tyrosine kinase inhibitor (TKI).
 It blocks a protein called tyrosine kinase, which is made by the BCR-ABL gene and plays a role in the growth of abnormal blood cells.

 Your doctor will likely prescribe a TKI such as: